‘Vikings’: The Real Reason Why Rollo Owes a Lot to Siggy

 Almost right away, Rollo and Siggy take an interest in each other.
-With Haraldson gone, Rollo takes her under his wing so to speak.
-He marries Siggy to guarantee her protection and that of her daughter.
+With Haraldson gone, Rollo takes her under his wing so to speak, and they become lovers.

 Rollo doesn’t treat Siggy right

 Rollo of course doesn’t treat her right.
-He cheats on her on multiple occasions and when things go south between himself and his brother Ragnar, he starts drinking heavily leaving him almost useless.
+He cheats on her on multiple occasions and when things go south between himself and his brother Ragnar, he starts drinking heavily.
 Siggy starts looking for ways to get them both to “rise” in station.

 Siggy even goes so far as to sleep with King Horik (Donal Logue) and even his son to get to know her enemies better.
 Siggy always does what she has to and befriends those she needs to in the moment to better the circumstances for herself and Rollo as well.